 The removable jacks are mounted to 4 steel brackets located on the underside of the horizontals.
 The jacks extend outwards at a 45 degrees from each of the four corners for added stability in loading and storage.
 Each jack has an “arm” that slides in and out of the jack bracket, which can be pinned in place during loading and unloading according to your bed width.
 The jacks are manually operated and come with a manual handle and drill adapter so that a standard drill can be used to raise or lower the jacks.
 The jack brackets also incorporate the attachment of the tiedown ratchet straps, which are used to tie the camper to the truck beds.

-Since our 2020 launch, we have made great strides to increase the availability of demo units across our dealership network.
-You can find your local dealer by connecting with one of our brand representatives.
+We’ve made great strides to increase the availability of demo units across our dealership network, and you can find your local dealer by connecting with our brand representatives.